Watmonitor

 The Watmonitor web app offers full language translations for the following languages: English, German, Russian, Spanish, French, and Slovak, making it accessible to a global audience.

-How is Communication Established Between the Server and the Arduino/ESP32 Sensor Node?
+How is Communication Established Between the Server and Sensor Node?

-Arduino/ESP32 sensor node communicates with the webserver using HTTP or HTTPS protocols.
-Every 5 minutes, the sensor node measures the water level and sends the data via a POST request.
-This request includes detailed water level information.
-Upon receiving the data, the webserver stores it in a MySQL database, enabling instant visualization of water levels through the Watmonitor web application.
-This ensures real-time monitoring and efficient data management.
+The sensor node communicates with the webserver via HTTP or HTTPS.
+At regular intervals (e.g., every 5 minutes), it measures the water level and sends it using a POST request.
+The server stores the data in a MySQL database, allowing visualization of water levels through the Watmonitor web application and reliable monitoring of trends.

 How Does the IoT Sensor Node Perform Measurement?